The Circulatory System: What Goes around

 Help Your Health

-A change of lifestyle and changing bad habits of a lifetime can make a fantastic difference to you.
+A change in lifestyle and breaking bad habits of a lifetime can make a significant difference in your life.
 Cut down if you drink too much coffee, stop smoking (gradually), and limit your alcohol intake to perhaps just the weekend.
 No one says you can’t have fun; everything should be in moderation.
 For some, it may mean cutting those bad boys out altogether; if that’s what it takes, then that is what you should do.
 Oh, and exercise!
 Imagine all that oxygen being pumped through the lungs and around the parts you didn’t know you could reach…breathe again, live again!

 Stretching exercise to boost circulation